MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P02-Creating-Custom-Table-View-Cells/content.md

     <source src="https://s3.amazonaws.com/mgwu-misc/Make+School+Notes/add-iboutlets.mov" type="video/mp4">
 </video>

-We can now access the labels of our *listNotesTableViewCell* through the `noteTitle` and `noteModificationTime` instance properties of the *ListNotesTableViewCell* class!
+We can now access the labels of our *listNotesTableViewCell* through the `noteTitleLabel` and `noteModificationTimeLabel` instance properties of the *ListNotesTableViewCell* class!
 One last small change and then we will be ready to run our app!

 #Typecasting our Cell to ListNotesTableViewCell